-1) Keep a map handy
+1) Keep a map handy when driving through Mexico

-Roadways in Mexico’s main tourist areas are actually surprisingly well marked and lit, particularly on major highways like the 180 which links hot spots like Chichen Itza and Cancun.
+Roadways in Mexico’s main tourist areas are actually surprisingly well marked and lit, particularly on major highways like the 180 which links popular spots like Chichen Itza and Cancun.
 However, those turning off the highway to explore a cenote or travel to beautiful islands like Holbox will at some point find themselves navigating through tiny, dusty towns—and that’s where a map comes in handy.

 Of course it’s always important to have a paper map just in case there’s no satellite signal or your cell phone runs out of juice, and you can usually find one in the free tourist guides at the airport.